afishhh/subrandr/README.md

 > This library is experimental and no API stability is guaranteed for any of its APIs
 > even for items not marked unstable.
 This *may* or *may not* change in the future.

+> [!WARNING]
+> Currently error handling in subrandr is **very bad**, subrandr **will** crash your program if
+> FreeType (or HarfBuzz) returns ANY kind of error.
+This will be improved in the future, but due to the
+> experimental nature of the library it's not currently high on the priority list.

 The library performs all rendering on the CPU and renders to a BGRA8888 bitmap the size of your viewport.

 ```c